EspressoLogicCafe/Examples/MigrationService/README.md

 ```

 ## 2 - Script Import MasterImport-2[.ext]
 Look for a file named MasterImport-2[.extension] where extension is .sh or .cmd.
-Modify the lacadmin login to reflect the correct
-server and TeamSpace user/password.
-If you have multiple TeamSpace, create each TeamSpace and default user,
+Modify the lacadmin login to reflect the correct server and TeamSpace user/password.
+If you have multiple TeamSpaces, create each TeamSpace and default user,
 then modify the import script to point to your new LAC 5.0 server.
-When you run the script, the source files are in the 'workspace' directory.
+When you run the script, the source files are in the workspace directory.

-NOTE: Remember to start your target server and accept the EULA first.
-If you have multiple teamSapces, you will
- need to create each TeamSpaces and users (then modify the MasterImport-2 script).
+**NOTE:** Start your target server and accept the EULA first.
+If you have multiple teamSpaces, you must create each TeamSpace and user (then modify the MasterImport-2 script).

 ```
 # ================================================================